Traveller are Gerry Sheridan (lead vocals, guitar and keyboard), Simon Usher (Drums, Vocals and Piano) and Brian Socha (Bass).

-Leadsinger Gerry Sheridan has a storyteller style of writing, sharing tales of happiness, hurt and life’s struggles.
+Lead singer Gerry Sheridan has a storyteller style of writing, sharing tales of happiness, hurt and life’s struggles.
 Writing from the heart, his soul wrenching voice has become a blend of many influences citing Kelly Jones (Steriophonics) Michael Stipe (R.E.M) and Thome York (Radiohead) as some of his main influences.
-He started writing songs in his early teens and begun playing keyboard for a college band called Little house and Daze before then going onto focus more on writing his own material with his band Midnight Swimmer.
+He started writing songs in his early teens and begun playing keyboard for a college band called Little house and Daze before going onto focus more on writing his own material with his band Midnight Swimmer.
 They built up a reputable following on the Scottish gig circuit before going their separate ways in 2005.
-This however was just the beginning and he continued writing songs and performing in venues throughout the country as a solo musician until he met up with Simon (Drums) in 2014 at a party and after a few drinks and some late-night songs, they decided to collaborate on writing music together.
+This however was just the beginning of a long musical journey and he continued writing songs and performing in venues throughout the country as a solo musician until he met up with Simon (Drums) in 2014 at a party and after a few drinks and some late-night songs, they decided to collaborate on writing music together.

-Traveller was formed in January 2016 and they released their debut EP called “All this time” featuring Martin Yves on guitar in August of that year having spent only five days in the studio to capture their unique tightly driven and melodic sound.
-Their EP received positive reviews from several music publication’s including Flavour Mag and Essentially Pop who said; Title track ‘All This Time’, is a polished and beautiful track which further emphasises the band’s considerable abilities.
+Traveller formed in January 2016 and that same year, they released their debut EP called “All this time” featuring Martin Yves on guitar having spent only five days in the studio to capture their unique tightly driven and melodic sound.
+The EP received positive reviews from several music publication’s including Flavour Mag and Essentially Pop who said; Title track ‘All This Time’, is a polished and beautiful track which further emphasises the band’s considerable abilities.
 It’s familiar but in a warm, comfortable way, and the perfect opener to the rest of the EP.
 It was aired on the radio to a worldwide audience in over 68 countries with America and Germany generating the greatest number of streams, helping to build on the bands increasing reputation.
 The band also had top ten hits on college and internet radio and “Till the storm” is the most streamed track on their SoundCloud page with over 134 k streams.